-In a previous article I talked more specifically about what is endurance and endurance vs stamina.
-But I know you really just want the tips, the tell me how to do it facts.
-So that’s exactly what we’re going to discuss.
+In a previous article, I talked more specifically about what endurance is and endurance vs stamina.
+But I know breaking it down into our top 10 tips will make it feel less overwhelming.
+So that’s exactly what you’ll find below.

 10 Tips For How to Run Without Getting Tired